Professional supervision and consultation

 As a BACP Senior Accredited Supervisor, I provide one-to-one supervision and pair/group supervision and consultation for counsellors, therapists, psychologists and other ‘people practitioners’ seeking a committed, collaborative and creative approach to supporting and developing their work with clients, patients and service-users.

 A large part of my current practice is supervising a diverse range of practitioners working in schools, colleges, and public health.
 I supervise trainee counsellors and several established independent therapists, and am a member of the Independent Supervisors Network.
 I also provide professional supervision for supervisors.

 I hold a Diploma in Integrative Supervision (IIP 2009) and draw on over 20 years of varied therapeutic counselling experience including EAP, voluntary sector, local authority, NHS primary care, and independent practice.
-Since 2016 I've written the supervision column in BACP’s Private Practice journal.
-Here are my four most recent articles:
+From 2016 to 2022 I wrote the supervision column in BACP’s Private Practice journal.
+Here are six of the most recent articles:

 • Power – Role power in supervision is a force for good that can be used badly